-where Xpnn is the four-character processor ID (see Section 2, "Understanding Hardware").
+where Xpnn is the four-character processor ID.
+(See also "Processor Boards," in Section 2, "Understanding Hardware.")
 A list of configurable parameters immediately follows each :Processor: entry.
 Some parameters consist of keywords and values only, as in the workstation configuration file.
 Others consist of keywords, subparameters, and values.
 The following examples show the formats for processor and parameter entries.